CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/win_instalation.md

 Backup, backup, backup...
 Do it all the time.
 Disks can die in an instant and you loose everything.
 It is funny that in Win10, the name of this function is "Backup and Restore (Windows 7)".
 Open the System Backup Image Tool.
 In Windows 10, head to Control Panel > Backup and Restore (Windows 7) > Create a System Image onto an external disk.
-A system image contains everything: data, programs, OS, config,...
+A system image contains everything: data, programs, OS, config,... from the `C:` drive.

+The `D:` drive contains only data and is much more easy to backup/copy.
+I just copy all the files to an external drive.
+And I have Dropbox installed to sync this drive to the cloud.

 ## Download ISO for Win10